Insect farming: Nutrient efficiency

 Insects are nutrient-efficient compared to other meat sources.
 The insect protein content is comparable to most meat products.
 Likewise, the fatty acid composition of edible insects is comparable to fish lipids, with high levels of polyunsaturated fatty acids (PUFAs).
 In addition, all parts of edible insect are efficiently used whereas some parts of conventional livestock are not directly available for human consumption.

 The nutritional contents of insects vary with species as well as within species, depending on their metamorphic stage, habitat, and diet.
 For instance, the lipid composition of insects is largely dependent on their diet and metamorphic stage.
 Insects are abundant in other nutrients.
 Locusts, for example, contain between 8 and 20 mg of iron in every 100 grams of raw locust.
 Beef, on the other hand, contains roughly 6 mg of iron in the same amount of meat.
 Crickets are also very nutrient-efficient.
 For every 100 grams of substance, crickets contain 12.9 grams of protein, 121 calories, and 5.5 grams of fat.
 Beef contains more protein, with 23.5 grams in 100 grams of substance, but also has roughly three times the calories and four times the amount of fat as crickets do in 100 grams.
 Therefore, per 100 grams of substance, crickets contain only half the nutrients of beef, except for iron.
 High levels of iron are implicated in bowel cancer and heart disease.

 When considering the protein transition, cold-blooded insects can convert food more efficiently: crickets only need 2.1 kg feed for 1 kg 'meat', while poultry and cows need more than 2 times and 12 times of the feed, respectively.

 Greenhouse gas emissions

 The raising of livestock is responsible for 18% of all greenhouse gases emitted.
-Alternative sources of protein, such as insects, replace protein sourced from livestock and help decrease the number of greenhouse gases emitted from food production.
+Alternative sources of protein, such as insects, replace protein sourced from livestock and help decrease the amount of greenhouse gases emitted from food production.
 Insects produce less carbon dioxide, ammonia and methane than livestock such as pigs and cattle, with no farmed insect species besides cockroaches releasing methane at all.